LukeShortCloud/rootpages/src/windows/editions.rst

 1. "Compare Windows 10 editions."
 Microsoft.
 Accessed May 9, 2021 https://www.microsoft.com/en-us/WindowsForBusiness/Compare
 2. "Windows 10 editions comparison with features."
 Whatvwant.
 October 16, 2020.
 Accessed May 9, 2021. https://whatvwant.com/windows-10-editions-comparison-with-features/
 3. "LTSC: What is it, and when should it be used?"
 Windows IT Pro Blog.
 July 15, 2019.
-Accessed May 9, 2021. https://techcommunity.microsoft.com/t5/windows-it-pro-blog/ltsc-what-is-it-and-when-should-it-be-used/ba-p/293181
+Accessed August 31, 2021. https://techcommunity.microsoft.com/t5/windows-it-pro-blog/ltsc-what-is-it-and-when-should-it-be-used/ba-p/293181
 4. "Windows 10 edition upgrade."
 Microsoft Docs.
 March 25, 2021.
 Accessed May 9, 2021. https://docs.microsoft.com/en-us/windows/deployment/upgrade/windows-10-edition-upgrades
+5. "Microsoft is cutting Windows 10 Enterprise LTSC support from ten years to five."
+ZDNet.
+February 18, 2021.
+Accessed August 31, 2021. https://www.zdnet.com/article/microsoft-is-cutting-windows-10-enterprise-ltsc-support-from-ten-years-to-five/
+6. "Microsoft says that there will be a Windows 11 LTSC release, but it's a few years out."
+Neowin.
+July 21, 2021.
+Accessed August 31, 2021. https://www.neowin.net/news/microsoft-says-that-there-will-be-a-windows-11-ltsc-release-but-its-a-few-years-out/